10th ITRA World Conference

 Brian McCarty, War Toys, USA

-Markus Weimker, Hochschule Fresenius, University of Applied Science, Germany
+Markus Wiemker, Hochschule Fresenius, University of Applied Science, Germany

 Artemis Yagou, Deutsches Museum, Germany